 All Residents receive monthly reports from the Director of Psychology related to management issues at the hospital.
 These issues may be discussed formally and informally in supervision and in Psychology Rounds.
 The Director of Psychology and Training is trained in group methods (and certified by AGPA as Group Therapist) and systems theory, and provides Residents with models to understand and explain the impact that hospital and non hospital systems have on their professional development and care of patients.
 All Residents are expected to demonstrate significant growth in their professional development and maturity as well as advanced knowledge of ethical, legal, diversity and cultural issues present throughout their work as Psychologists.
 They are expected to acquire a body of advanced knowledge regarding the practice standards pertinent to general psychology and to their areas of emphasis.
 We stress a model of lifelong learning, the formation of peer support groups for post Residency learning and support the Residents’ acquisition of new models of learning based on best practice models, empirically informed treatment models and the development of research protocols for studying one’s methods and practices when necessary.
 The diversity curriculum for Residents provides a library of resources, mentoring and focused learning experiences in which cultural and diversity issues are stressed.
 It is expected that these issues are to be discussed in every supervisory experience.

 As a group of psychologists we meet at the beginning of each training year to discuss with the training faculty the objectives and goals for training for all the Residents in psychology.
-In order to ensure consistent education across areas of emphasis we use a single tool to measure adherence to the training and we get feedback every four months from Residents and staff regarding the achievement of the core objectives and goals in each of the training areas of emphasis..
+In order to ensure consistent education across areas of emphasis we use a single tool to measure adherence to the training and we get feedback every six months from Residents and staff regarding the achievement of the core objectives and goals in each of the training areas of emphasis..
 All Residents are evaluated at the end of the year on the same set of core competencies regardless of their chosen area of emphasis.
 Supervisory staff meet together on a monthly basis to provide feedback about training goals and objectives for each Resident and to provide feedback about whether the individual is appropriately achieving their goals for their Residency, and whether or not a Resident is satisfying the criteria for graduating and sitting for licensure as independent practitioners.

 In order to graduate, all Residents regardless of area of emphasis are required to demonstrate Core Competencies in the following areas: